Helps manage risks to the smooth running organisations or delivery of services

 Under the Civil Contingencies Act 2004, all Somerset local authorities have been given the duty to provide advice, guidance and best practice on business continuity planning to business and voluntary agencies.

 We have published two booklets to assist local businesses and voluntary agencies in the development of their own business continuity plans.
-You can download the booklets from Information and resources or contact us and we will send them to you.
+You can download the booklets from Downloads or contact us and we will send them to you.
 Both our business continuity booklets are free of charge.

 We hold events where experts can give advice on security.
 These events are publicised by Somerset local authorities, Chambers of Commerce and local press and media.
 It is our duty to promote business continuity planning to ensure that businesses can still deliver their essential services during emergencies.